Permafrost/Tundra/SERVICES.md

 ### tundra.content.deliver:sap_idoc

-The `SAP IDoc` protocol handler for the `Tundra/tundra.content:deliver` service, which delivers IDoc XML content to a sap+idoc URI destination.
+The SFTP protocol handler for the `Tundra/tundra.content:deliver` service, which delivers arbitrary content to an `sftp:` [URI] destination.

 Implements the `Tundra/tundra.schema.content.deliver:handler`